 - A combination of these.

-Many of these non-surgical treatments stimulate collagen production and improve the overall quality and appearance of your skin at a deeper level can also help with scars.
+Many of these non-surgical treatments stimulate collagen production and improve the overall quality and appearance of your skin at a deeper level but can also help with scars.

 Dr Vucak says at Queensland Plastic Surgery they also use non-surgical treatments and techniques to help minimise scarring.
 “Over the last few years we use high intensity LED on all wounds and start before the operation with abdominoplasty and breast reduction and continue after the operation is done.
 At least 6 treatments are required.
 In the early days microdermabrasion worked but now I use fraxel laser to get the best result with scars.
 This is especially good in acne.
 Many times I will use a small fat graft under the scar as the fat acts like a spacer and makes a new vascularized collagen matrix which improves the texture colour and vascularity of the scar making it more supple.”